aessaputra/aessaputra.github.io/pages/index.md

 Start exploring:

-- [Short notes](/notes) for quick captures: tech tips, book highlights, workflows, and whatever else I'm tinkering with.
+- [Notes](/notes) for quick captures: tech tips, book highlights, workflows, and whatever else I'm tinkering with.
-- [Long-form articles](/writing) where I explore projects, personal ideas, and the practices that help me grow.
+- [Writing](/writing) where I explore projects, personal ideas, and the practices that help me grow.

 Each page evolves along with my projects, curiosities, and ongoing experiments.